A-Alanen/brewbox/README.md

 # brewbox
-A DIY smart fermentation box for homebrewing, pickling, or fermenting foods, with automatic temperature control, fan ventilation, and RGB status lighting.
+A DIY smart fermentation box for homebrewing, pickling, or fermenting foods, with automatic temperature control and fan ventilation.
 Built using Arduino and basic electronic components.

 ## Table of Contents
 - [Component List](#component-list)